rbitton1729/Website/src/content/server-help/_index.md

 This page contains instructions on how to access my servers in **Chicago, IL** and **Irvine, CA**, available to **University of Chicago** and **UC Irvine** students and faculty.

+Keep in mind this is a demo server.
+Please be resource aware as there are only 4 threads and 16 GB of RAM.
+In the future I plan to expand assuming all goes well.

 ---

 ## Cloudflare Web Terminal